 I never would have been an eBay seller now since 2004.

 I never would have. . . .done so many things in my life that have made me what and who I am today.
 I would say that at least 75% of the things I have done, I did not ask permission for.
-There was a few times that I was questioned about why I made certain choices, and I always had a good answer for that question.
-I wasn't afraid to make the decision, or to face any potential consequences.
+There were a few times that I was questioned about why I made certain choices, and I always had a good answer to that question.
+I wasn't afraid to make the decision or to face any potential consequences.
 And, the interesting thing about that is that there was so little in the form of consequences that mattered, that it isn't worth discussing.

 My boundaries were continually expanding.
 With respect, of course.
-I didn't act out, or make decisions that I knew might harm.
+I didn't act out or make decisions that I knew might harm.
 I was aggressive, yet considerate, bold yet focused on the betterment of the company I worked for.
 If I had it to do again, I would make the same decisions.
 As a result of my lack of permission, I have made most of those I worked for many millions.

 How About You?
 Are You Asking Permission?
 Or Are You Making It Happen!